One Pot Baked Ziti

 - Cheese: This baked ziti is made with three cheeses.
 Ricotta adds creaminess, mozzarella gets nice and melty and Parmesan adds a salty bite.

-How to Make Baked Ziti in One Pot
+How to Make One Pot Ziti

 Next you’re going to add the marinara sauce, water, pasta and Italian seasoning to the skillet.
 Save 3/4 cup of the marinara sauce to spoon on top of the pasta later.
 You can use the empty pasta sauce jar to measure the water.
 Fill the jar almost to the top and that will be 3 cups of water, which is just the amount you need.